danielctull-forks/TestFlight-SDK/README.md

 This SDK can be run from both the iPhone Simulator and Device and has been tested using Xcode 4.0.

+The AdSupport.framework is required for iOS 6.0+ in order to estimate the number of unique users your app has.
+You may weak link the framework in you app.
+If your app does not link with the AdSupport.framework, the TestFlight SDK will automatically load it for apps running on iOS 6.0+.

 ##Integration